Standard 1.4: British Influences on American Government

 England had a long history of nobles challenging an all-powerful monarchy, beginning with the Magna Carta and the English Bill of Rights which set limits on the power of the King to act without the consent of Parliament.
 Nevertheless, rule by a monarch, a King or a Queen, has been a dominant form of government for centuries; here is a List of Rulers of Europe from the Metropolitan Museum of Art.

-Media Literacy Connections: Unpacking Media Coverage of the Royals
+Media Literacy Connections: Media Coverage of Kings, Queens, and Royal Families

 Suggested Learning Activities